Nickel

 Meteoric nickel is found in combination with iron, a reflection of the origin of those elements as major end products of supernova nucleosynthesis.
 An iron–nickel mixture is thought to compose Earth's outer and inner cores.

 Use of nickel (as natural meteoric nickel–iron alloy) has been traced as far back as 3500 BCE.
 Nickel was first isolated and classified as an element in 1751 by Axel Fredrik Cronstedt, who initially mistook the ore for a copper mineral, in the cobalt mines of Los, Hälsingland, Sweden.
-The element's name comes from a mischievous sprite of German miner mythology, Nickel (similar to Old Nick), who personified the fact that copper-nickel ores resisted refinement into copper.
-An economically important source of nickel is the iron ore limonite, which is often 1–2% nickel.
-Other important nickel ore minerals include pentlandite and a mix of Ni-rich natural silicates known as garnierite.
-Major production sites include the Sudbury region, Canada (which is thought to be of meteoric origin), New Caledonia in the Pacific, and Norilsk, Russia.
+The element's name comes from a mischievous sprite of German miner mythology, Nickel (similar to Old Nick).
+Nickel minerals can be green, like copper ores, and were known as kupfernickel – Nickel's copper – because they produced no copper.

+Although most nickel in the earth's crust exists as oxides, economically more important nickel ores are sulfides, especially pentlandite.
+Major production sites include Sulawesi, Indonesia, the Sudbury region, Canada (which is thought to be of meteoric origin), New Caledonia in the Pacific, Western Australia, and Norilsk, Russia.

 Nickel is one of four elements (the others are iron, cobalt, and gadolinium) that are ferromagnetic at about room temperature.
 Alnico permanent magnets based partly on nickel are of intermediate strength between iron-based permanent magnets and rare-earth magnets.
 The metal is used chiefly in alloys and corrosion-resistant plating.

 About 68% of world production is used in stainless steel.
 A further 10% is used for nickel-based and copper-based alloys, 9% for plating, 7% for alloy steels, 3% in foundries, and 4% in other applications such as in rechargeable batteries, including those in electric vehicles (EVs).
 Nickel is widely used in coins, though nickel-plated objects sometimes provoke nickel allergy.
 As a compound, nickel has a number of niche chemical manufacturing uses, such as a catalyst for hydrogenation, cathodes for rechargeable batteries, pigments and metal surface treatments.
 Nickel is an essential nutrient for some microorganisms and plants that have enzymes with nickel as an active site.

 Properties

 Atomic and physical properties

 Nickel is a silvery-white metal with a slight golden tinge that takes a high polish.
 It is one of only four elements that are ferromagnetic at or near room temperature; the others are iron, cobalt and gadolinium.
 Its Curie temperature is 355 °C, meaning that bulk nickel is non-magnetic above this temperature.
-The unit cell of nickel is a face-centered cube with the lattice parameter of 0.352 nm, giving an atomic radius of 0.124 nm.
+The unit cell of nickel is a face-centered cube; it has lattice parameter of 0.352 nm, giving an atomic radius of 0.124 nm.
 This crystal structure is stable to pressures of at least 70 GPa.
 Nickel is hard, malleable and ductile, and has a relatively high electrical and thermal conductivity for transition metals.
 The high compressive strength of 34 GPa, predicted for ideal crystals, is never obtained in the real bulk material due to formation and movement of dislocations.
 However, it has been reached in Ni nanoparticles.